Surfing in Alicante, Spain: Surf Camps, Lessons, and Spots

 Alicante on Spain’s Costa Blanca delivers accessible Mediterranean beachbreak surf perfect for beginners and intermediates with urban convenience.
 The city offers consistent small waves on its long sandy beaches, warm water year-round, and professional surf schools steps from the airport and city center.

-San Juan Beach stands out as the area’s premier spot with reliable A-frames ideal for progression in a resort setting.
+San Juan Beach stands out as the area’s premier spot with reliable A-frames ideal for progression in a resort setting, with a sandy beach bottom.

 Best Season to Surf Alicante

-- May to September: Summer provides warm water and gentle conditions perfect for lessons.
+• Beginner Recommendation – May to September: Summer provides warm water and gentle conditions perfect for beginner’s lessons.
+Check conditions and contact the local surf school before traveling, as the Mediterranean is consistently is flat during this season.

 Surf Spots and Beaches in Alicante